+Can we call these ‘bad Samaritan laws’ ?
 “Severino made it clear that defending religious freedom was his primary goal when he created a new Division of Conscience and Religious Freedom.
 “Never forget that religious freedom is a primary freedom, that it is a civil right that deserves enforcement and respect,” Severino said when he… Continue reading New Trump Rule Protects Health Care Workers Who Refuse Care For Religious Reasons

 Accepting the Bible as God’s literal truth doesn’t mean that we discount science.
 It does mean that we interpret scientific evidence from the biblical viewpoint.
 We evaluate the same evidence as evolutionists, but they interpret it from their viewpoint.
 Evidence isn’t labeled with dates and facts; we arrive at conclusions about the unobservable past based… Continue reading Can Science and Faith Exist Together?

 Triumph of the flat-earth Republicans

 For example, it would deny tax credits to companies that offer health plans that cover abortions and it would block anybody with insurance that covers abortions from receiving federal subsidies From H.R.3 The GOP is against the government take over of health care; unless it can be used to keep women from making their own… Continue reading H.R.3: No Taxpayer Funding for Abortion Act